-ANR Opioid Treatment – Treating Suboxone Dependency with ANR
+ANR Opioid Treatment for Suboxone Addiction

-Accelerated Neuro-Regulation (ANR) is a safer alternative to rapid detox that can help you recover from Suboxone dependency!
+Accelerated Neuro-Regulation is a safer alternative to rapid detox that can help you recover from Suboxone dependency!

-While many detox treatments try to combat the effects of withdrawal head-on, the ANR treatment targets the problem at its core by focusing on the physiologic mechanism behind dependency.
+While many Suboxone detox treatments try to combat the effects of withdrawal head-on, the ANR treatment targets the problem at its core by focusing on the physiologic mechanism behind dependency.
 ANR is the only medical treatment that is currently able to bring the endorphin-receptor imbalance back to normal levels.

 The ANR treatment allows you to recover from Suboxone dependency in a short amount of time.
 After a short hospital stay, you can return to your daily life without the fear of continued symptoms or relapse!